tip-org/tools-paper/paper.md

 ## Applying structural induction

 We provide a transformation that applies structural induction over data types in the goal.
-This looks at the quantifier of the goal, and does induction on the variable at a given a position in the quantifier list.^[TODO: what does why3's induction transformation do?]
+This requires a forall quantifier of the goal at the top, and does induction on the variable at a given a position in the quantifier list. ^[TODO: the only difference seems to be that Why3 cannot do induction no the same variable many times, and that they do lexicographic induction]

 This is a pass that gives a separate theory for each proof obligation yielded by the induction pass.
 When using the command line tool, the theories are put